-Valid for the live webinar and archived webinar: This continuing nursing education activity is pending approval by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1.25 contact hours.
+Valid for the live webinar and archived webinar: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1.25 contact hours.
 Approval valid through 11/5/2021.
 OCEAN ID #2019-54.

 State licensure boards have final authority on the acceptance of individual courses.